ddev/ddev.com/src/content/blog/ddev-docker-chromebook.md

   - `sudo apt-get install libnss3`
   - Download [JetBrains Toolbox for Linux](https://www.jetbrains.com/toolbox-app/) and install and run it, then use it to fetch and install PhpStorm.

-Since we’re in the era of Linux laptops with Chromebooks and WSL2, we’ll soon be doing a full writeup on how to use DDEV-Local with WSL2.
+Since we’re in the era of Linux laptops with Chromebooks and WSL2, we’ll soon be doing a full writeup on how to use DDEV with WSL2.
 It’s crazy fast.

 Where do _you_ run DDEV?
 If you have a unique setup, consider sharing the specs and adding a link in our [community repository](https://github.com/ddev/awesome-ddev) so others can check it out too!